wwwouaiebe/leaflet.TravelNotes/README.md

 - When a route between two points is made with leaflet.TravelNotesPolyline this route is no longer represented as a straight line, but in the form of a segment of a great circle.
 See [leaflet.TravelNotesPolyline](https://github.com/wwwouaiebe/leaflet.TravelNotesPolyline/blob/master/README.md) documentation.
 - It is also possible to draw circles with leaflet.TravelNotesPolyline.
 See [leaflet.TravelNotesPolyline](https://github.com/wwwouaiebe/leaflet.TravelNotesPolyline/blob/master/README.md) documentation.

+### What's new in release 1.8.0

+- Adding a waypoint to a route has been improved.
+Now just move the mouse over the route to see a temporary waypoint appear.
+Then by dragging and dropping it, the waypoint is added to the route.

 <a id="fr" />